nayms/contracts-v3/docs/code_standards.md

 - Events are used to share low-level technical data with off-chain applications.
 As such, events generally should be emitted in libraries where the state is changed.

-- Facets should be used to expose public functionality and control access (apply moderators).
+- Facets should be used to expose public functionality and control access (apply modifiers).

 - Functionality is logically separated into facets.